mathie/mathie.github.io/_drafts/nanowrimo.md

 I attempted to use that list for inspiration on the first couple of days, or when I was feeling a bit stuck for a topic, but in the end, I largely wrote about what I felt like writing about that day.
 That was the easiest way to crank out the word count, after all.
+Quite a few of the topics cropped up in one way or another, though.

 ## Failure

 I failed at the first hurdle.
-On November 1st, having driven down to our holiday location in the Northumbrian coast, I settled down with Rory's Story Cubes, intending to try my hand at fiction.
+On November 1st, having driven down to our holiday location in the Northumbrian coast, I settled down with [Rory's Story Cubes](http://www.storycubes.com/), intending to try my hand at fiction.
 I rolled them, and I started drawing a mind map of the results.
 And I brainstormed.

 **FIXME: Insert picture of the mind map here.**

 A whole pile of silly ideas came out of it, but I couldn't commit to any one.
 I couldn't get started.
 I couldn't see a way to expand any of those ideas into the whole 1,700 words I needed to write that day.
 So I didn't write anything at all.
 Failure.
-I knew I wasn't cut out for this writing malarky.
+I knew I wasn't cut out for this writing malarkey.

 ## Red, Green, Refactor